skeeto/skeeto.github.com/_posts/2011-07-09-pendulum-waves.markdown

 * [https://github.com/skeeto/PendulumWaves](https://github.com/skeeto/PendulumWaves)

 My grandfather send me this video last week:
-[Harvard Natural Sciences Lecture Demonstrations -- Pendulum Waves][pend].
+[Harvard Natural Sciences Lecture Demonstrations: Pendulum Waves][pend].
 Fifteen pendulums are tuned to oscillate at 51 cycles-per-minute to 65 cycles-per-minutes.
 It creates interesting aliasing effects for one minute, after which the pendulums come back into sync and the system